What to Expect from a Caesarean Birth

 You might also find helpful

-Assisted Birth with Ventouse or Forceps
+What to Expect from an Assisted Birth with Ventouse or Forceps

 Ventouse and forceps are used in assisted vaginal birth.
 Knowing what to expect can make the idea less daunting if it comes up during labour.